Michael Stewart (American football)

-Michael Anthony Stewart (born July 13, 1965) is an American former professional football safety who played seven seasons in the National Football League (NFL) for the Los Angeles Rams.
+Michael Anthony Stewart (born July 13, 1965) is an American former professional football player who was a safety for seven seasons in the National Football League (NFL) for the Los Angeles Rams.
 He then played three seasons for the Miami Dolphins.
 He was selected 213th overall by the Los Angeles Rams in the eighth round of the 1987 NFL draft.

-Three times Stewart was drafted in baseball but he finally opted for pro football after an outstanding career with the Fresno State U., Bulldogs.
-The Rams, who have been less than astute with their higher draft picks, did themselves proud in grabbing Stewart as an eighth-rounder in 1987.
-Although a linebacker and pass rusher at BC, Stewart was converted to safety by Fresno coach Jim Sweeney and in that role, has established himself as a fast, hard hitter for the Rams, with aggressiveness that spills over to special team.
+Stewart was selected three times in Major League Baseball drafts but opted to play professional football after playing college football at Fresno State.
+He was drafted by the Rams in the eighth round in 1987.
+Converted from linebacker to safety by Fresno State coach Jim Sweeney, Stewart played as a safety and on special teams for the Rams.

-In 1992, Stewart started all 16 games last season and was second on the team in tackles with 81.
+In 1992, Stewart started all 16 games and was second on the team in tackles with 81.
 He had two interceptions, forced two fumbles and had a sack.
-He made a reported $270,000 last year and when negotiations on a new contract began this year he argued that he was worth about three times that much.
+He made a reported $270,000 in 1991 and when negotiations on a new contract began in 1992 he argued that he was worth about three times that much.

 The Rams originally offered a three-year deal worth about $650,000 a year, but by the time Stewart ended his holdout, he had settled for a $1.1 million, two-year deal.